 The church elder board met last night, and with much prayer and discussion, the board has decided to err on the side of caution to care for our church family, especially those in our church family who are most vulnerable to COVID-19.
 The elders have unanimously decided:

-"Due to the Novel Covid-19 challenge and under the current state recommendations, all public gatherings except Community Groups will be suspended until the end of March."
+"Due to the Novel Covid-19 challenge and under the current state recommendations, all public gatherings except Community Groups will be suspended until further notice."

 Specifically, this means:

 - No public on campus Sunday church services.

 - No music rehearsals, outreach events, training, huddles, Bible studies, youth, or children's activities.
 No group meetings of any kind on campus.

 Just because our public gatherings are temporarily suspended doesn't mean our mission is suspended.
 In colder climates, churches occasionally suspend Sunday services due to inclement weather and then get right back at their ministry activities when the weather improves.
 No different here.
 We will continue to shepherd and teach you, and here's how:

 - We will keep worshipping together online.
 We invite you to gather with your family and friends for a Christ First Covina online service every Sunday at 9am & 10:45am.